kevinsogo/compgen/docs/HELP.md

 - Add compatibility warning for validators: Don't return 42 since that's the success code for the pc2/kattis format.

+- Allow non-kg formats in `kg kontest`.
+Its entry in `problems` could basically contain the `details.json`, at least those which are required.

 - Support for stress testing. `kg.stresses`, I guess.

 - Export to .tex format, both for Kattis and for `\newproblem{title}{TL}` format.

 - Use python's `timeit` to check the running time of solutions, instead of `/usr/bin/time`.

+- Use a YAML library.

-- Consider using the Kattis format as the base. (future backwards-incompatible version.)
+- Consider using the Kattis format as the base. (far future backwards-incompatible version.)

 - Improve `StrictStream`.
 Right now, I'm manually buffering 10^5 characters at a time, but I think there has to be a more idiomatic way to buffer.